danieljlepiscopo/ccna-homelab/README.md

 From the last lab, the homelab currently demonstrates:
 - Created the topology for how NAT would work on my homelab.
 - Explained, configured, verified, and removed Static NAT/Dynamic NAT.
-- Ended the lab NAT Overload (PAT) explanation, and configuration.
+- Ended the lab NAT Overload (PAT) explanation and configuration.

 ## Goals
 - [x] 1.
 Cable and Power On Devices